Are you looking for the best ID card printers for your business in 2021?

 DTC stands for direct-to-card, but that doesn’t mean you have to compromise on print quality.
 It can still create vibrant, photo-like images and crisp and clear text.

 It takes just 16 seconds to print a full-colour card and, like all the best ID card printers, it is set to print on CR80-sized cards.
 That said, it is also capable of printing on CR79-sized cards too and, being an HID Fargo product, it can be equipped with a range of encoding modules including magstripe, MIFARE and Proximity.

-One of the best ID card printers to use if you value simplicity, it benefits from a 10% increase in printing speed compared to its predecessor makes it a good choice for high-volume needs too.
-Based on a seven-hour working day, you’ll be able to produce approximately 5,000 monochrome cards or 1,475 full-colour cards.
-So, how do you improve what is already a very sound machine?
+One of the best ID card printers to use if you value simplicity, it benefits from a 45% increase in printing speed compared to like for like models.

 5. Magicard Ultima retransfer printer

 The Magicard Ultima is a retransfer printer, meaning it uses a different technology to produce ID than most on this list.
 Using a combination of heat and pressure, the two-step process it uses creates an overlay that is adhered to the card.

 The benefits of this are innumerable.
 For starters, it means your cards will be more durable and last significantly longer.
 Thanks to the overlay, they are much less prone to wear and tear.
 This will help you eliminate reissuance costs.
 The durability means you can sanitise your cards regularly, without the worry of cards fading over time.
 This is an important consideration in 2021, particularly in healthcare settings where hygiene is now a top priority.

 Retransfer printers are also capable of printing onto access control cards too, which makes the Ultima the go-to machine if you require printed ID on to HID or MIFARE products.
 With an innovative touchscreen interface, it’s really easy to use too.